Trongen666/Spoon-Knife-forking/README.md

 ### Well hello there!
 This is my fork.
-# I will now make a pull request to the spoon-knife repo fro practice.
+# I will now make a pull request to the spoon-knife repo for practice.

 This repository is meant to provide an example for *forking* a repository on GitHub.